Igor Vrablic

 Igor Vrablic (born 19 July 1965) is a Canadian former soccer player who played at both professional and international levels, as a striker.

 Early and personal life

 Vrablic was born in Bratislava and raised in Waterloo, Ontario.

-Career

 Club career

-Vrablic played with Kitchener Beograd at the youth level.
+Vrablic played with Kitchener Beograd at youth level.
 He was drafted in the 2nd round, 13th overall in the 1982 NASL entry draft by the Toronto Blizzard.
 He played in the United States, Belgium, and Greece for the Golden Bay Earthquakes, RFC Sérésien and Olympiacos.
 He played for the Toronto Blizzard in 1988.
 In 1989, Vrablic played in the National Soccer League with Toronto Panhellenic.
 In 1991, he continued playing in the National Soccer League with North York Atletico Argentina SC.

 International career

-Vrablic earned 35 caps for Canada, representing them in the 1984 Summer Olympics and 1986 FIFA World Cup.
-His international career was ended in 1986 when, together with three other Canadian players, he was involved in a match fixing betting scandal at the Merlion Cup tournament.
+Vrablic earned 34 caps for Canada, representing them in the 1984 Summer Olympics and 1986 FIFA World Cup.
+His international career ended in 1986.